 - Object storage-as-a-service.
 Red Hat Ceph Storage is ideal for implementing an object storage service, with proven scalability and performance for both small and large object storage.

 - Hybrid cloud applications.
-Red Hat Ceph Storage is ideal for on-premise storage clouds.
-Because Red Hat Ceph Storage supports the Amazon Web Services (AWS) Simple Storage Service (S3) interface, applications can access their storage with the same application programming interface (API), whether in public or private clouds.
+With support for the Amazon Web Services (AWS) Simple Storage Service (S3) interface, applications can access their storage with the same application programming interface (API)—in public, private, or hybrid clouds.